Published Rosette Maleficarum in December 2017

 Helped her “celebrate nature,” Ellen told people.
 Pish-tush, Mary Jo said to herself; the stupid woman obviously never heard the twitter of birdsong or the sigh of wind in the trees.
 “If there were hungry bears,” Mary Jo said to her neighbor Charles Moore, “Ellen would be breakfast before she knew it was coming.”

 Charlie.
 He’d caught up with her one morning as she was thumbing through the guide to identify what turned out to be a wild sweet pea.
-He was tall, with a trim grey goatee and moustache and a frame just as trim.
+He was tall, with a trim grey goatee and mustache and a frame just as trim.
 His wife had died almost a decade ago, and he introduced himself as “a confirmed widower,” making it sound like confirmed bachelor.
 Howie, she was sure, would approve.

 He soon became a regular morning companion, sharing her interest in nature’s bounty and often commenting online on the photographs she posted.